Career Center at Ballantyne Ridge High School

 Dual-Enrollment with CPCC

 *Start this process with plenty of time.
-Once you complete step #21, it can take CPCC up to 25 business days to verify your application before you can sign up for courses - skipping any steps will elongate this timeline.
+Once you submit step #18, it can take CPCC up to 25 business days to verify your application before you can sign up for courses - skipping any steps will elongate this timeline.

-Dual Enrollment - When students are enrolled in two places - one being the high school, the other being a community college.
+Dual Enrollment - When students are enrolled in two places - one being the high school (BRHS), the other being a community college (CPCC).

 The purpose of dual-enrollment with CPCC is for high school Juniors and Seniors to earn college credits while they are still in high school OR to take courses that may not transfer to college but will prepare them for the workplace.
 Some benefits include: